Warning Signs: 5 Common Behavioural Problems in Children

 Most children start going to school by the time they turn six.
-At this stage, they begin to understand their surroundings and the role they play in it.
+At this stage, they begin to understand their surroundings and develop the role they should play.
 They also start asserting their independence and individuality, which is critical for their development.

 However, this is also the time when some children start showing signs of behavioural problems.
-According to a study titled, ‘Age of onset of mental disorders: A review of recent literature,’ by Ronald Kessler et al published in Current Opinion in Psychiatry in 2007, about half of all lifetime mental disorders in children begin before 14 years of age.
-Ironically, although effective management strategies exist, particularly in developing countries, most children do not receive treatment for behavioural problems.
+According to a study titled, ‘Age of onset of mental disorders: A review of recent literature’, by Kessler et al, published in Current Opinion in Psychiatry (2007), about half of all lifetime mental disorders in children begin before 14 years of age.
+Ironically, although effective management strategies exist, even in developing countries, most children do not receive treatment for behavioural problems.
 Often due to a lack of awareness, parents feel that behavioural problems are an inevitable part of childhood and children will outgrow them.
-They try to deal with the problem on their own, not realising that these are signs of treatable behavioural conditions.
+They try to deal with the problems on their own, not realising that these conditions are treatable.
 A recent review of epidemiological studies in India (published in Child and Adolescent Psychiatry and Mental Health, 2014) looked at the prevalence of childhood psychiatric disorders and found that the prevalence in community studies was reported to be around 6.5%, whereas it was a staggering 23.3% in school-based studies.
 This wide difference in figures shows that most children with behavioural problems remain undiagnosed and do not get professional help.

 In addition to lack of awareness amongst parents, there are also other reasons for children not receiving treatment for behavioural problems.
 These include - limited number of professionals, inadequate treatment facilities and the existence of multiple misconceptions about mental illness.